hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 `$ git push -f upstream gh-pages`

-NOW your upstream GitHub will be ***forced*** to look like your local thus will be perfect with SWC gh-pages
+NOW your upstream GitHub will be ***forced*** to look like your local repo and will be up to date with SWC gh-pages

 `____________________________________________`